So how do you actually master lead guitar vibrato technique?

 5. Practice Integration Through Variations

-Practicing vibrato in isolation is not enough.
+Practicing lead guitar vibrato technique in isolation is not enough.
 You must learn how to vary the sound, speed and width of the vibrato to match the music you are playing.
 Take a single guitar lick and practice creating dozens of phrasing variations on it (varying how the notes are played).
-This will get you to fully integrate vibrato into your guitar playing in a fluent way.
+This will get you to fully integrate lead guitar vibrato into your guitar playing in a fluent way.

-To hear lots of examples of how to do this (and to get more help with mastering vibrato in your guitar playing), download this free eBook about playing emotional guitar licks.
+To hear lots of examples of how to do this (and to get more help with mastering lead guitar vibrato technique), download this free eBook about playing emotional guitar licks.